Table of Contents

 Ongoing Care and Support

-After trimming, monitoring your cow’s hooves for any signs of lameness is important.
-If you notice any issues, contact your hoof trimmer right away.
+After trimming, monitoring your cow’s hooves for any signs of lameness is essential.
+If you notice any issues, contact your hoof trimmer or veterinarian immediately.
 You should also take preventative measures to avoid overgrown hooves in the future, such as providing your cows with a healthy, balanced diet and ensuring they have access to clean, dry bedding and proper flooring.

 Remember, your cow’s hooves are essential to their overall well-being.
 Regular hoof trimming and proper care can help prevent various health issues and ensure your cows are healthy and happy.